samwarnick/samwarnick.com/src/content/blog/2026/01/2026-01-26-i-built-my-own-coolify-replacement-that-i-might-not-use.md

 title: I Built My Own Coolify Replacement That I Might Not Use
 date: '2026-01-26T15:38'
 published: true
-summary: 'I built called deploybot-3000 to replace Coolify, but is it worth my sanity.'
+summary: 'I built Deploybot-3000 to replace Coolify, but is it worth my sanity.'
 tags:
   - Projects
   - Self-hosting